-If b is selected in section 16.1, a bit or value graphic pattern representing the current rule-table (initially just 0s) is displayed.
+If bits-b is selected in section 16.1, or iso-R in 16.4.1.1, a bit/value graphic pattern, the rule graphic representing the current rule-table (initially just 0s) is displayed.
 This consists of a single row or multiple rows for longer rule-tables.
 For v=2 the default has gaps between successive blocks of 8 bits (i.e. between chars) but this can be toggled.
 The default scale of the pattern depends on the size of the rule-table, S, but can be changed.
 The maximum rule-table index, S-1, is in the top-left hand corner, the zero index in the lower right hand corner of the pattern.
 The current position on the pattern is indicated by a small flashing cursor, initially top-left, and also in a top-right inset window.
 Bits/values are set with the keyboard or drawn with the mouse on the rule graphic

 The colors correspond to values (chapter 7) but 0s are initially colored light green.
-If a rule is already current, it can be reset to all-0s with empty- $\mathbf{e}$ or to any uniform value with fill- $\mathbf{f}$ in sections 16.1.1 or 16.1.2 to provide a clean slate for setting other bits/values.
-Alternatively, use the bit/value setting method for fine adjustments to rule-tables set by other methods.
-Figures 16.2-16.3 illustrate alternative presentations which can be changed on-the-fly.
+If a rule is already current, it can be reset to all-0s with empty-e or to any uniform value with fill-f in sections 16.1.1 or 16.1.2 to provide a clean slate for setting other bits/values.
+Alternatively, fine adjustments can be made to rule-tables set by other methods.
+Figures 16.2-16.3 illustrate alternative presentations, and figure 13.4 and 16.5 shows rule graphic examples for rcode and kcode transformed to the iso-rule with its extra options for the iso-groups - all possible n-template spins/flips.